-In April 2012, December 2012 and October 2014, the Company issued warrants to purchase an aggregate of 66,026 shares of Series Alpha convertible preferred stock with an exercise price of \$4.70 per share in connection with a debt agreement with a lender.
-The warrants had expiration dates ranging from April 2022 to December 2022.
-The Company recorded the warrants as a derivative liability and a debt discount on issuance date.
-The warrants were initially measured at fair value and remeasured at every reporting period date using Monte-Carlo valuation model.
-The Company recorded a remeasurement loss of \$0.3 million and \$0.2 million during fiscal year ended January 31, 2016 and 2015, respectively.
-Upon completion of the IPO in July 2015, the total aggregate liability of \$0.7 million related to these warrants was derecognized and reclassified to additional paid in capital which then automatically converted into warrants to purchase shares of common stock on a 1:1 basis.
-During the fourth quarter of fiscal 2016, the lender net exercised 66,026 warrants at an exercise price of \$4.70 per share to 21,421 shares of common stock.
+In April 2012, December 2012 and October 2014, the Company issued warrants to purchase an aggregate of 66,026 shares of Series Alpha convertible preferred stock in connection with a debt agreement with a lender.
+The Company recorded the warrants as a derivative liability.
+The warrants were initially measured at fair value and remeasured at every reporting period date using Monte-Carlo valuation.
+The Company recorded a remeasurement loss of \$0.3 million and \$0.2 million, respectively, in the consolidated statement of operations during fiscal 2016 and 2015.
+Upon completion of the IPO in July, 2015, the total aggregate liability of \$0.7 million related to these warrants was derecognized and reclassified to additional paid-in capital which then automatically converted these warrants to purchase shares of Series Alpha convertible stock into warrants to purchase shares of common stock on a 1:1 basis.
+During the fourth quarter of fiscal 2016, the lender net exercised warrants to purchase 66,026 shares of Series Alpha convertible stock at an exercise price of \$4.70 per share to 21.421 shares of common stock.